-Most of the content in the theorem lies within the third part since generic elements, defined in 7.4, provide an intrinsic method of extracting the ADE information.
-The choice of central element $g{6,n}$, which is rather involved, works for Type $E{6,}$, and there is also strong evidence that generic elements there also quotient to give the correct algebra in the sequence (1.C).
-Establishing this is computationally much harder, and will be addressed elsewhere [BW4].
-We remark that all other examples we know within Type E, but which are not explicitly stated above, also factor to one of the six algebras in (1.C).
+Most of the content in the theorem lies within the second part since generic elements, defined in 7.2, provide an intrinsic method of extracting the ADE information.
+The choice of central element $g{6,n}$, which is rather involved, works for Type $E{6,}$, and there is also strong evidence that generic elements there also quotient to give $e\Pi e$.
+Establishing this is computationally much harder, and will be addressed elsewhere [BW2].
+We remark that all other examples we know within Type E, but which are not explicitly stated above, also factor to some $e\Pi e$ where Π is the preprojective algebra of some Type E Dynkin diagram, and e is one of the idempotents marked \circ in (1.C).
+All such diagrams, and all such indicated choices of vertex \circ arise.

-In the geometric context of $\S1.7$ below, the generic central element g of 1.4 should be thought of as the noncommutative version of Reid's general elephant [R2, (1.14)].
+In the geometric context of $\S1.6$ below, the generic central element g of 1.4 should be thought of as the noncommutative version of Reid's general elephant [R2].
 Remarkably, the above theorem neither implies, nor is implied by, Reid's version.
+In both cases, taking a generic central element is essential to avoid pathological behaviour (see 7.6).